amangup/coding-bootcamp/lecture10/webapp.md

 - In the view function we need to access the data that was entered into the form.
 To do that, we can use the `request` object that Flask provides.

-Here is how the code looks like:
+Here is how the code file `show_fortune.py` looks like:

 ```python
 from flask import render_template, request